 To be granted asylum in Canada as a refugee, a person must be outside his or her home country and have a well-founded fear of persecution.
 According to the Geneva Convention, the fear must not only be well-founded, the persecution must also be based on reasons of race, nationality, membership of a particular social group or political opinion.
 However, a less restrictive interpretation of the feared persecution may also lead to refugee status.
 For example, Canada recognizes that women can be persecuted because of their gender and that the definition of a refugee should be interpreted to also include this form of persecution.
 A variety of circumstances can make a person a refugee.
 Some examples can be found here.

 Bringing refugees to Canada from outside the country is known as resettlement.
-Citizenship and Immigration Canada (CIC) resettles individuals and families based on referrals from the United Nations High Commission for Refugees (UNHCR), other referral organizations, and private sponsorship groups.
+Immigration, Refugees and Citizenship Canada (IRCC, formerly CIC) resettles individuals and families based on referrals from the United Nations High Commission for Refugees (UNHCR), other referral organizations, and private sponsorship groups.

 Refugee Claim Process

 Canada has obliged itself to protect genuine refugees, that is, not to send them back to persecution.
 People who get to Canada on their own can claim refugee protection at any border point, or inside Canada, at a Canadian Immigration Visa Office.
 Read about the refugee application process.

 Refugee claims are complex and there is always a lot at stake.
 It is always advisable for people seeking refugee protection to be represented by a competent Canadian attorney with expertise in this particular area of the law.

 Refugee Status application processing times vary from one Canadian Immigration Visa office to another:

 For more information about refugee status in Canada, please consult our Refugee Status FAQ.